fdilke/bewl/notes/for-sussex.md

 unit: 1 -> R, subject to certain laws as arrow equalities

-- Similarly an R-module has an abelian group structure and conditioned scalar multiplication *: R x M -> M
+- Similarly an R-module has an abelian group structure and conditioned scalar multiplication **: R x M -> M

-- "M is simple" is then expressed using a quantifier over M, saying that all submodules of M, i.e. subsets of M obeying certain closure laws, are equal to either 0 or M
+- "M is simple" is then expressed using a quantifier over M: all submodules of M, i.e. subobjects of M obeying certain closure laws, are equal to either 0 or M

-- One can then formally construct the ring of endomorphisms as a subset of the exponential object M ^ M, and show that it obeys a law "for all x, either x = 0 or x has an inverse" in topos terms
+- One can then formally construct the ring of endomorphisms as a subset of the exponential object M ^ M, and show that it obeys a law "for all x, either x = 0 or x has an inverse" in topos terms, making it a division ring.

 ---